stoerr/til/AdobeAEM/AemTouchUIDialogStuff.md

 For extending component dialogs with Javascript, the clientlib 'cq.authoring.editor.sites.page.hook' is appropriate.
 Also work: cq.authoring.editor.sites.page (doesn't work for page properties) , cq.authoring.dialog (works for page properties), does not work: cq.authoring.page

+### Stacking dialogs

+If you create a dialog from a dialog, it seems both get closed.
+I solved that for Composum AI by event.preventDefault(), event.stopPropagation() and removing the dialog HTML.
+(But I guess there is a better way I don't know yet.)